Mill-Pond-Research/The-Intelligence-Solution/docs/the-need-for-model-agnostic-frameworks.md

-# Chapter 6 | The Need for Model Agnostic Frameworks
+# The Need for Model Agnostic Frameworks

 In the rapidly evolving landscape of artificial intelligence, the technologies underpinning these powerful tools are in a constant state of flux, necessitating systems that are not only effective but highly adaptable.
 Model agnostic frameworks emerge as a compelling solution to these needs, offering a flexible foundation capable of seamlessly integrating various AI models and algorithms, regardless of their underlying structures or functions.